harrysolutions/univention-corporate-server/doc/architecture/concepts/permission.rst

 Administrator
    The user account *Administrator* is the first domain user and has all domain permissions.
-The *Administrator* user account can join new systems to the domain and can work with all modules in the UCS management system.
+The *Administrator* user account has permission to join new systems to the domain and can work with all modules in the UCS management system.
+The account can only be defined once in the domain and must never be renamed.

    The *Administrator* account is only defined once per domain during the installation of the Primary Directory Node.
 The account password is set